-To define the canvas against which the features and components of the proposed hybrid HIE architecture will be explained in the latter portions of this paper, this section introduces a set of HIT sources that participate in a regional HIE scenario, lists the employed HITs, and identifies selected examples for collaboration between sources.
+To define the canvas against which the features and components of the proposed hybrid HIE architecture to be explained in the latter portions of this chapter, this section introduces a set of HIS sources that participate in a regional HIE scenario, lists the employed HISs, and identifies selected examples for collaboration between sources.
 For the purpose of this discussion, a source is classified either as a data supplier or as a data consumer.
-Note that to maintain clarity, a simplified model is used, with a limited amount of sources and under the assumption that each source fits exclusively into its category.
-In an actual HIE, suppliers naturally will consume data at the same time, and vice versa.
-In order to place the data suppliers and consumers into a concrete context, Figure 10 illustrates a real-life regional HIT system infrastructure.
-The example is centered on the HITs of a physician's practice (e.g., a community practice) and explores the support for administrative tasks, clinical care, patient access, and the exchange of information in the process of providing patient care.
+Note that in order to maintain clarity, a simplified model is used, with a limited amount of sources and under the assumption that each source fits exclusively into its category.
+In an actual HIE scenario, suppliers naturally will consume data at the same time, and vice versa.
+In order to place the data suppliers and consumers into a concrete context, Figure 6 illustrates a real-life regional HIS infrastructure.
+The example is centered on the HISs of a physician's practice (e.g., a community practice) and explores the support for administrative tasks, clinical care, patient access, and the exchange of information in the process of providing patient care.

-The core of the HIE infrastructure showcases the use of a selection of HIT sources as discussed earlier in this paper: Administration of the practice, to manage patient demographics, appointments, billing tasks, etc. are supported by the patient management system (PMS), which interfaces with insurance companies and other payers.
-Clinical care is provided with the support of an EHR system in combination with a decision support system and various input devices; PMS and EHR automatically report to healthcare-related agencies.
-The EHR supports an e-prescribing feature as well as electronic communication with various medical laboratories.
+The core of the HIE infrastructure showcases the use of a selection of HIS sources as discussed earlier in this chapter: Administration of the practice, to manage patient demographics, appointments, billing tasks, etc. are supported by the patient management system (PMS), which interfaces with insurance companies and other payers.
+Clinical care is provided with the support of an EHR system in combination with a decision support system and various input devices; PMS and EMR automatically report to healthcare-related agencies.
+The EHR supports an e-prescribing feature as well as the electronic communication with various medical laboratories.
 Patients are able to access information from the practice's systems via a web-based patient portal and the PHR.
-The EHR system accesses information from other external providers via HIE to access a hospitals EHR or a laboratory system, and allows reviewing a patient's medical history via a virtual chart.
-Note that the parenthetical notation in the remainder of this section is referring to the location of each HIT source in Figure 10.
+The EHR system accesses information from other external providers via HIE to access a hospitals EMR or a laboratory system, and allows reviewing a patient's medical history via a virtual chart.
+Note that the parenthetical notation in the remainder of this section is referring to the location of each HIS source in Figure 6.

-To begin, the data suppliers that are shown in Figure 10 are reviewed:
+To begin, the data suppliers that are shown in Figure 6 are reviewed.

-• Community practice (upper half): A medical practice operated by several physicians (e.g., a general practitioner, a pediatrician, an internist, and a radiologist) and their staff.
-The HITs used in the practice are a decision support system (DSS), a practice management system, a web-
+• Community Practice (Upper Half): A medical practice operated by several physicians (e.g., a general practitioner, a pediatrician, an internist, and a radiologist) and their staff.
+The HISs used in the practice are a decision support system (DSS), a practice management system, a web-based patient portal and an EHR.
+The practice collaborates with the virtual chart, pharmacies (e-prescriptions), and state agencies (reporting of selected diseases mandated by law).